austinfreenet/afn-docs/afn_nextgen_project.md

 occassionally both in Windows and Linux.
 I'm running SpinRite on level 2.
 That seemed to help a little.
 Now I'm running on level 4.

+Brian at Qualcomm says that Qualcomm uses [OSD to do Windows imaging](https://blogs.technet.microsoft.com/gborger/2010/10/11/getting-started-capturing-a-windows-7-image-with-sccm-osd-using-a-task-sequence/).